rodumani/CS374/dp6/dp6.md

 For a user to experience this system, we have to add several default data including emails and dummy files.
 We're going to define what data should we put as default when developing a user test, and implement it before the testing.

-### Left navbar is too large
+### Left navbar is too large (done)
 > - Left navbar is too large.
 I think it might be better to adjust the width of it.

-Only one student always points out this problem.
-But out team doesn't think it is a big problem, so we have just left this problem.
+Because the width of navbar is proportional to the size of window, some people might feel the left navbar was so large when the window is the full screen size.
+So, we add css to restrict maximum width of navbar.

 ### A file specific mail sent notification
 > - Send: notify what type of mail is sent. (ex.
 New Image Mail is Sent)

 It is actually cool idea as giving a user concrete feedback of what file was sent.
 But we're not sure we can handle this before the semester end.
-We're going to planning weather we implement this or not on DP8 period.
+We're going to planning whether we implement this or not on DP8 period.

 ### Future work (which we will not implement on this semester)
 #### Drag and Drop feature.
 > - In ‘files’ page, I want direct manipulation of the files.
 I know I can put tags, then they go to the corresponding folder.
 However, it’d be greater if I can just drag and drop.
 Also, it’d be nicer if I can drag multiple files at the same time, and drop them.

-It is so hard to implement and not that important to testing our main features.
+It is so hard to implement and not much important to test as our main features.
 Also, it is too much for the hi-fi prototpye.
 So we drop it for this semester and have left it as a future work.

 #### previewing the file
 > - The image should be able to preview right away, clicking to open a new tab to view is not very effective.